JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 There's also the practical consideration that if Bevy ever wants to attract AAA game developers, we need these kinds of systems.
 Recent AAA games like DOOM: The Dark Ages and Cyberpunk 2077 rely heavily on raytracing, and artists working on these types of projects expect their tools to support similar techniques.

 And honestly?
-It's just cool, and something I personally love working on :)
+It's just cool, and something I love working on :)

 ## Frame Breakdown